 Why so hard?
-Well access is only via a very long, very steep, sandy/stony/dusty (so slippy) path down the cliffside.
-This gets you to an amazing viewing point, then there are around 150 steps down to the actual stoney beach.
-Don’t let this put you off as it is stunningly beautiful and well worth going, but please learn from my mistakes and be more prepared!
+Well, access is only via a very long, very steep, sandy/stony/dusty (so slippy) path down the cliff-side.
+This gets you to an amazing viewing point.
+Then there are around 150 steps down to the actual stony beach.
+Don’t let this put you off as it is stunningly beautiful and well worth going, but please learn from my mistakes and be prepared!

 The steps down to the beach

 First of all, we took way too much stuff.
-I had no idea what the route down involved and hadn’t really thought about the fact that the beach was stoney.
-So we went down very heavily laden with all manner of beach toys which we did not remotely need or use.
+I had no idea what the route down involved and hadn’t really thought about the fact that the beach was stony.
+So we went down, very heavily laden with all manner of beach toys which we did not remotely need or use.

-Our second mistake was taking the buggy – I had no idea there was so many steps at the end of the journey, it was hard enough getting the buggy up and down the slope and there is NO way you would want to carry a buggy down the steps as it is very busy and there are no safety rails whatsoever.
+Our second mistake was taking the buggy – I had no idea there were so many steps at the end of the journey, it was hard enough getting the buggy up and down the slope and there is NO way you would want to carry a buggy down the steps, as it is very busy and there are no safety rails whatsoever.

-So anyway we struggled our way down the very steep dusty slope with the buggy and all our bags clutching on tightly to Monkey and keeping him well clear of the edge, wondering how far away we were going to have to go!
-Then we got to the viewing level, and like I say, stunning… then we saw all the steps and wondered what to do next…. so decided to have our picnic there while we pondered what to do.
+So, anyway, we struggled our way down the very steep dusty slope with the buggy and all our bags clutching on tightly to Monkey and keeping him well clear of the edge, wondering how far away we were going to have to go.
+Then we got to the viewing level, and like I say, stunning… then we saw all the steps and wondered what to do next….
+We decided to have our picnic there while we pondered what to do.

 Eventually we decided we did want to go down the steps, having come all of that way.
 The buggy we had with us is a very cheap one we bought a couple of years ago to take abroad, thinking it may not last that holiday.
 It has still been going strong but we have had good use out of it so we decided to leave it at the top.
-We tucked it under a trailer being used as a bin and hoped it would still be there on our return, though we accepted the risk.
-(Thankfully it was there though hooray)
+We tucked it under a trailer being used as a bin and while we hoped it would still be there on our return, we accepted the risk that it may not be.
+(Thankfully it was there though, hooray!)

 The steps were steep and there are no handrails but Monkey did so well and we managed down the steps with all our bits and bobs.
 We made a bit of a game counting the way with Monkey as he does so love to count!
 The Durdle door itself was very impressive but it was a very steep slope to the the sea and difficult to get to on the stones.
 Was nice to have a paddle, although neither Monkey or LM were impressed with the noise of the crashing surf.